• Home

 • Prepare the vanilla pudding according to package directions and allow to cool.

-• Place half of the angel food cake cubes into the bottom of a trifle dish; then spread with half of the prepared pudding, 4 cups of the diced peaches and layer with half of the whipped topping.
+• Place half of the pound cake cubes into the bottom of a trifle dish; then spread with half of the prepared pudding, 4 cups of the diced peaches and layer with half of the whipped topping.
 Repeat a second layer of each for the remaining ingredients.

 • Place in the refrigerator until ready to serve.